leaky/101-Sessions/sessions/DockerK8s-100/101/2-Docker/BasicContainers.md

 ### Detached Mode

-In the real world you dont want to keep an open terminal session open to the active container.
-By using the ```-d``` you can detach the container to run in the background
+In the real world you don't want to keep a terminal session open for the active container.
+By using the ```-d``` option, you can detach the container to run in the background and so it's output is not displayed:

 ```docker run -d mongo```